- 1 Overview

 National Mithril Seats

-There are three National Bourse Seats that produce mithril.
+There are two National Bourse Seats that produce mithril in Imperial hands.

 - The Eternal Shafts of Time in Karov produce 27 Imperial wains of mithril each season.
 Control of the Shafts is assigned to whichever Varushkan candidate receives the most support from Varushkan owners of mine resources.